Drugs & Medications - Antacid (Sodium Bicarbonate) Oral

 This medication may pass into breast milk.
 Consult your doctor before breast-feeding.

-Before using this product, tell your doctor or pharmacist if you use any of the following products: aspirin and other salicylates (e.g., salsalate), barbiturates (e.g., phenobarbital), calcium supplements, corticosteroids (e.g., prednisone), medications with a special coating to protect the stomach (enteric coating), lithium, quinidine, "water pills" (thiazide diuretics such as hydrochlorothiazide).
+Some products that may interact with this drug include: aspirin and other salicylates (such as salsalate), barbiturates (such as phenobarbital), calcium supplements, corticosteroids (such as prednisone), medications with a special coating to protect the stomach (enteric coating), lithium, quinidine, "water pills" (thiazide diuretics such as hydrochlorothiazide).

 If your doctor has directed you to take low-dose aspirin for heart attack or stroke prevention (usually at dosages of 81-325 milligrams a day), you should continue taking it unless your doctor instructs you otherwise.
 Ask your doctor or pharmacist for more details.